daidensacha/mp3-garden-journal/README.md

 -   AOC 22E15 21.5-inch Full HD 1920x1080 at 75 Hz
 -
 #### Git Version Control
-I incrementally commited my work, and pushed it to the remote repository on GitHub.
-I endevoured to make my commits self explanitory, and meaningful.
+I incrementally committed my work and pushed it to the remote repository on GitHub.
+I endeavored to make my commits self-explanatory and meaningful.
 **GitPod Problems**
-On a few occasions at the end of the project, I had issues with GitPod crashing and my work was not the same when I gained access to the GitPod workspace.
+On a few occasions at the end of the project, I had issues with GitPod crashing, and my work was not the same when I gained access to the Gitpod workspace.
-On one occasion, a chuck of code for displaying flash messages had been deleted from my `base.html`.
-I only discovered it when testing, and noticed that my flash error and success messages were no showing.
+On one occasion, Gitpod had deleted a chunk of code for displaying flash messages from my `base.html`.
+I only discovered it when testing and noticed that my flash error and success messages were not showing.
 They were previous to the GitPod crash.
-When I looked, and saw the code missing, I went to my commits on GitHub, to look back to see the last commit where the code was present.
-I was able to copy it, anh paste it back into my work.
-My commit saved me, on more than one occasion.
+When I looked and saw the code missing, I went to my commits on GitHub to look back to see the last commit where the code was present.
+I was able to copy it and paste it back into my work.
+My commits saved me on more than one occasion.
-The first time, I lost access to my work space for 30 hours, and when I got it back, it was behond my remote, so GitPod had lost data and restored my workspace from an old back up.
-It tokk me hald a day sort out the mess, as when I pulled the remote, I had to resolve all the conflicts.
-Once that was done, there was still quite a bit to work though to sort it out.
+The first time, I lost access to my workspace for 30 hours, and when I got it back, it was behind my remote, so GitPod had lost data and restored my workspace from an old backup.
+It took me half a day to sort out the mess, as when I pulled the remote, I had to resolve all the conflicts.
+Once I did that, there was still quite a bit to work through to sort it out.
-I leaned, the version control is my backup, and not to put my trust in a third party to the extent that I forget it is normal that there are breakdowns sometimes.
+I learned that version control is my backup and not to trust a third party to the extent that I sometimes forget to expect breakdowns.
-I'm very aware now not to forget and leave my work without committing, or closing my workspace.
+I'm very aware now not to forget and leave my work without committing or closing my workspace.

 **ERROR Pages**